 - the specific remedial action or relief sought.

 The Assistant Vice President of Human Resources or appropriate designee will consider the formal grievance.
 A written response will be provided to the employee.
 Should the employee so desire, an appeal may be filed with the Vice President of Administration and Finance within 10 working days.
 Should the Assistant Vice President of Human Resources or the Vice President of Administration and Finance be named in the formal grievance and/or have such a relationship with the accused or the accuser that a report could legitimately be contested on the grounds of bias, an alternate decision maker shall be appointed.

 Knowingly providing false information or failure to cooperate with a SWOSU review may lead to disciplinary action, up to and including termination.

 Retaliation: An attempt to penalize or retaliate against a person for filing a complaint or participating in the investigation of a complaint will be treated as a separate and distinct violation of SWOSU policy.
 As such, appropriate disciplinary action, up to and including termination of employment, may occur.

 SWOSU forbids verbal or written threats or behavior that is likely to lead to violence.
-An employee who feels they have been the victim of a violent act should notify their immediate supervisor and/or the Assistant Vice President for Human Resources.
-In a severe instance, where immediate response or assistance is required, the employee can access the Campus Police Department at 580.774.3111 (Ext.
-3111) and/or local law enforcement by dialing 911.
+An employee who feels they have been the victim of a violent act should notify their immediate supervisor and/or the Assistant Vice President of Human Resources.
+In a severe instance, where immediate response or assistance is required, the employee can access the Campus Police Department at 580.774.3111 and/or local law enforcement by dialing 911.

-Employees who are the victim of a violent act should be prepared to report who the assailant(s) was, name(s) of witnesses and information detailing the events that led up to the violent act.
+Employees who are the victim of a violent act should be prepared to report who the assailant(s) was, name(s) of witnesses, and information detailing the events that led up to the violent act.